espinm2/dev.to/istio-auth-policies.md

 5 - Deny the request.
 [source](https://istio.io/latest/docs/reference/config/security/authorization-policy/)

 That said, as a visual learner, I need something tangible to keep this model in my head.
-So I think of it as someone in a cooperate lobby trying to get enter an office.
+So I think model the auth flow a person in a cooperate lobby trying to get enter an office.

 In this analogy:
 - the Custom auth policies can be thought of C-level execs